clementroume/HolbertonCurriculum/FullStack/holbertonschool-web-development/README.md

-# Web development - Holberton School
+# Web Development - Holberton School

-Welcome to the Web developmentnt repository!
+Welcome to the Web Development repository!
 This repository is part of the **Holberton School Full-Stack** curriculum and focuses on various programming concepts ...
 Each directory in this project covers a specific area ...

 ## Table of Contents